timmaki/GAM/GAM3GroupSettings.md

 ## Who Can Leave Group
 ### Syntax
 ```
-gam update group <group> who_can_leave_group ALL_MEMBERS_CAN_LEAVE|ALL_MANAGERS_CAN_LEAVE
+gam update group <group> who_can_leave_group NONE_CAN_LEAVE|ALL_MEMBERS_CAN_LEAVE|ALL_MANAGERS_CAN_LEAVE
 ```
 Determines if regular users are allowed to leave a group.
 Setting this to ALL\_MANAGERS\_CAN\_LEAVE prevents regular members from unsubscribing to the group via the Web UI or email.
+Setting this to NONE\_CAN\_LEAVE prevents all members, including managers and owners, from unsubscribing to the group via the Web UI or email.
 Note that forcing a user to remain in a group increases the odds that they'll report your group mail as spam so it's strongly recommended to only use this setting for groups containing internal users only.

 ### Example
 This example prevents regular users from leaving the everyone@acme.com group.